sidmal/slug/README.md

 ## License

-License of original package you can find by this [link](https://github.com/gosimple/slug/blob/master/LICENSE)
+License to original package you can find by this [link](https://github.com/gosimple/slug/blob/master/LICENSE)